genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 ![Designated and Alternate Ports](/images/learning-stp/rstp-3b-r0.jpg)

-All ports on the root bridge (epair0a and epair2b) become designated ports because those ports are apparently closest exits to the root bridge on their links (epair0 and epair2).
+All ports on the root bridge (epair0a and epair2b) become designated ports because those ports are apparently closest to the root bridge on their links (epair0 and epair2).

 On the link between bridge1 and bridge2 (epair1), epair1a on bridge1 and epair1b on bridge2 have the same root pathcost of 2000.
 In this case, a port belonging to the bridge with the lowest bridge id becomes the designated port on the link.